capro-uio/capro-uio.github.io/content/portfolio/nettskjemar/index.en.md

 date: 2019-01-31
 ---

-Branded templates for the University of Oslo for commonly used R markdown packages.
+Enables download of data and meta-data for surveys conducted with the Nettskjema survey tool by the University of Oslo.